Roche/pyreadstat/README.md

 * Not reading sas7bcat files produced on linux (windows are fine).
 * Not able to skip rows.
 * Not handling SPSS user defined missing values for character variables (numeric are fine).
-* Not handling SAS and Stata user defined missing values.
+* Not handling correctly SAS user defined missing values: seems to always generate errors for files produced on unix.

 ## Changelog